 Orcs make pretty decent Destruction Warlocks, as do Gnomes, but it’s not by a lot.

 Best Horde?
 Undead, just for the feel of it.
 You want efficiency?
-Orc (for the spell and pet damage and wand expertise) or Troll (berserk.)
+Orc (for the spell and pet damage) or Troll (berserk.)

 Pandarens will not be able to become Warlocks.